Azure/azure-sdk-for-net/README.md

 > NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.

 ### Client: Previous Versions
 Last stable versions of packages that are production-ready.
 These libraries provide similar functionalities to the preview packages, as they allow you to use and consume existing resources and interact with them, for example: upload a storage blob.
 Stable library directories typically contain 'Microsoft.Azure' in their names, e.g. 'Microsoft.Azure.KeyVault'.
-They do not implement Azure Core and so do not have the same features as the Novemeber releases.
+They might now implement the [guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) or have the same feature set as the Novemeber releases.
 They do however offer wider coverage of services.

 ### Management
 Libraries which enable you to provision specific server resources.
 They are directly mirroring Azure service's REST endpoints.
 Management library directories typically contain the word 'Management' in their names, e.g. 'Microsoft.Azure.Management.Storage'.